by Christin Brown | Septiembre 27, 2018 | News Releases

 “And just like that, my life changed,” she said.
 “I went through so many stages.
 I pitied myself.
 I was angry.
 But I finally realized that God wanted me to be an advocate for physically challenged people because I am in a place where I can do that.
 And I intend to do that.”

 Seven years later, after extensive rehab and with the assistance of a brace and a walker, she was able to walk to her seat in the Pennsylvania Senate chamber for the first and only time to date.
-In October 2016, she rose to her feet once again to demonstrate the innovative ReWalk device at Moss.
+In Octubre 2016, she rose to her feet once again to demonstrate the innovative ReWalk device at Moss.
 The unit is designed to allow the user broad freedom of movement to including sitting, standing, walking, turning and navigating stairs.
 While enhancing a user’s mobility for practical daily use, it is also a rehabilitative tool, assisting in physical training and therapy.

 Unfortunately, while training on the device, Senator Tartaglione suffered a fall and broke both bones in her lower leg.